Submit your intent to register form (Fall Term Only)

 Plan for International Student Orientation (ISO)

 - Visit the ISO website for dates.
 Plan to arrive a few days early to adjust to the timezone.

-- Watch your email: Three months before ISO, you will receive emails from email@example.com with instructions on how to sign up and other things you need to do.
+- Check your email: Three months before ISO, you will receive emails from email@example.com with instructions on how to sign up and other things you need to do.

-- Special note for Graduate students: You are expected to attend ISO when it does not conflict with your Graduate School Orientation events.
+- Graduate students: You are expected to attend ISO when it does not conflict with your Graduate School Orientation events.